alandipert/leafgl/benchmarking/README.md

 ## Measurement methodology

-Our methodology is simple: given a test app, we load up the app and take a screenshot of it (the "reference" screenshot) after rendering has completed.
-This is done manually on an app-by-app and developer-by-developer basis.
+Our methodology is simple: given a test app, we load up the app and determine how long it takes for a child to appear in the DOM element containing the Leaflet map.
+Experimentation has shown that this moment corresponds to when WebGL-rendered graphics appear on the page.

-Then, we load the app again, continuously screenshotting it and marking the time the screenshot was taken.
-When the latest screenshot matches the reference screenshot, we know the data has been rendered.
-The time elapsed is our measurement.

-This is all done using [chromote][chromote], an R package that allows driving a browser and doing this kind of thing with R code.
+This is done using [chromote][chromote], an R package that allows driving a browser and doing this kind of thing with R code.

 ## Measurement caveats